 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Li-Young Lee and Visions and Interpretations
+Li-Young Lee And A Summary of Visions and Interpretations

 Visions and Interpretations is a meditative account of a family death, that of the father, and the speaker's attempts to make sense of that loss.
 It is a poem that travels back into the past in order to understand the present, in order to find some absolute truth.